orbitalchicken/Roadmap/Fixed.md

 	nemo: "Send by email" is showing when right clicking Computer, Home, Trash or removable drives icons on Desktop (also another really minor issue is that “Send by email” and “Format” should have “…” on the end)
 	[Fixed] muffin: When using full screen mode in Chromium or Virtualbox (non-free) it is impossible return to the window mode.
 	[Fixed] muffin: delete file on desktop, confirmation dialog doesn't show in middle of the primary screen, but in middle of the workspace (i.e. if you have two screens, it shows on the right hand side of the left screen)
+	[Fixed] When I right-click an item, the menu entry “Send by Email” is not translated [Fixed in Git] In System Settings\Applets on the Tab “Get more online” the middle button (Select updated) is not translated.

 MATE Edition
 ------------